dariushghasemi/GWAS_UKBB_REGENIE/README.md

 - Step1 is now running using slow partition on the EURAC servers and the results of the it (prediction files) would be ready in a couple of hours (Started on Wednesday 18:50, August 8, 2022 --- Finished on Friday 14:29, August 12, 2022).

-- We now set up step 2 (association tests) and lunch the jobs at servers using slurm (Started on Friday 18:50, August 12, 2022 --- Finished on ...).
+- We now set up step 2 (association tests) and lunch the jobs at servers using slurm (Started on Friday 18:50, August 12, 2022 --- Finished on Friday 01:23, August 13, 2022).

+- You can generate qqplot.R to generate the quality control plots simultaneously for the GWAS summary results of Pheno1 and Pheno2 using these commands:

+'''bash
+./qqplot.R ~/projects/UKBB_Ryo/output/step2_UKBB_Pheno1_with_AGE_SEX_PCs_firth_Pheno1.regenie.gz Pheno1 ~/projects/UKBB_Ryo
+./qqplot.R ~/projects/UKBB_Ryo/output/step2_UKBB_Pheno1_with_AGE_SEX_PCs_firth_Pheno2.regenie.gz Pheno2 ~/projects/UKBB_Ryo
+'''

+- Having looked at the MH and QQ plots, we can proceed to run the GWAS analysis on the entire chromosomes.
+But this time we like to make use of the [NextFlow pipeline] (https://github.com/genepi/nf-gwas) to make our life easier before and after running GWAS.

 Dariush